brandonwolfgang/lynda-r-programming/README.md

-# lynda-r-programming
+# up-and-running-with-r
-Files used/created during Lynda.com R Programming course
+Files used/created during Up and Running with R from Lynda.com.